Stephen-Gates/data-quality-pattern/quality-profile/tabular/quality-profile.md

 }
 ```

+### Metrics
-### Metrics File
+#### Metrics File

-**Descriptor**

-**File**

-Contains:

-- `metric-name`
-- `metric-description`
-- `measurement-procedure`

-A metric has a description and measurement procedure
+##### Descriptor

+The data resource descriptor that describes the metrics file:

+- MUST have the `name`, `"metrics"`
+- MUST be a [Tabular Data Resource][tdr]
+- MUST be described by the [Metrics Schema](#metrics-schema) within a data package
+- MAY include a CSV dialect, if required

+##### File

+The metrics file MUST be called `metrics.csv`.

+The metrics file is described by the [metrics schema](/metrics/datapackage.json) and MUST contain the `fields`:

+- `metric-name` - the name of the standard being used to measure a data quality dimension or statistic
+- `metric-description` - a brief description of the standard being used to measure a data quality dimension or statistic
+- `measurement-procedure` - the steps or formula used to calculate a measurement value for a specific metric

-The following table gives examples of statistics that can be computed on a data resource and interpreted as quality measures
+The following table gives examples of statistics that can be computed on a data resource and interpreted as quality measures.

-Example: Metrics File
+##### Example: Metrics File

 | metric-name               | metric-description                                                                                 | measurement-procedure                                 |
 |---------------------------|----------------------------------------------------------------------------------------------------|-------------------------------------------------------|